A social network approach for assessing the sustainability of traditionally managed grasslands in a policy-driven

 WP3 – Analysing the performance of landscape governance in a policy-driven management context

-Deliverables: Analysis of performance of networks at community and landscape levels; Identification of best practice case studies from social and ecological points of view; Characterisation of best practice studies using social network theory.
+Deliverables: Analysis of the performance of networks at community and landscape levels; Identification of best practice case studies from social and ecological points of view; Characterisation of best practice studies using social network theory.

 WP4 – Analysing the perception of Common Agricultural Policy measures influencing traditionally managed grasslands

 Deliverables: Report on the perception of CAP measures influencing traditionally managed networks; Report on the effectiveness of social network for the assessment of landscape governance (pro and cons, future research needs).

 WP5 – Dissemination of results, policies guidance, and project management